 The Horton General Hospital is a vital and much-loved asset for the residents of Banbury and North Oxfordshire.
-Victoria was born at the Horton, and she has long been a supporter of retaining the vital services it provides to Banbury and the surrounding area.
+I was born at the Horton, and have long been a supporter of retaining the vital services it provides to Banbury and the surrounding area.
 The Horton serves a wide catchment of 170,000 people with the services it provides integral to the overall smooth running of the Oxford University Hospitals NHS Foundation Trust (OUHFT).

 News from the campaign:

-19 December 2018: Victoria speaks at Banbury HOSC evidence session.
-Read the full speech here: https://www.victoriaprentis.com/news/victoria-prentis-mp-contributes-ho…
+19 December 2018: I spoke at the Banbury HOSC evidence session.
+Read my full speech here.

-28 September 2018: Victoria attends innuagural 'Horton HOSC' meeting with colleagues.
+28 September 2018: I attended the inaugural 'Horton HOSC' meeting with colleagues.

-July 2018: Victoria writes to new Secretary of State, Matt Hancock about the Horton General Hospital
+24 July 2018: I wrote to the new Secretary of State, Matt Hancock about the Horton General Hospital.

 Victoria welcomes IRP’s recommendations:

 - 11 January 2018: Secretary of State refers Horton decision to Independent Reconfiguration Panel (IRP)